redshift-s/rancheros-docker-media/README.md

 # FAQ
-How does this make the nfs share available inside the VM?
+**Q:** How does this make the nfs share available inside the VM?
+**A:** The file rancheros-cloud-config.yml creates a docker that makes your share available

+**Q:** Can I use my existing media folders and modify it to be used like in this guide?
+**A:** Needs to be tested, important parts are users: root, wheel and 1020.
+And to create the media(TV, Movies etc) folders with the 1020 user.